sodal-project/cartographer/README.md

 ### Prerequisites

-- Node.js 20.0.0 or higher (even-numbered versions recommended for production)
+- Node.js 23.11.0
-  - Odd-numbered Node.js versions (like 21.x, 23.x) are not recommended for production as they don't enter LTS status
+  - This specific version is required for optimal compatibility with this project
-  - For production environments, use even-numbered LTS versions like 20.x, 22.x, etc.
+  - Make sure to install exactly this version for consistent development and production environments
 - npm (comes with Node.js)

 ### Setup